Randy Collins, S.E.

 It kind of runs in the family.
 My late uncle was an engineer who worked for Bechtel for many years.
 My sister and a few of my cousins are architects.
 I am not an artistic person, but I like to build models and things that are structured systematically.
 I guess this is why I am an engineer, but not an architect.

-What excites you about structural (or civil) engineering?
+What excites you about structural engineering?

 I can see the finished product/building I have designed.